How to Mix and Use Gluten Free FlourGluten Free

 Gluten free flours can be categorized into crumbly flours or binding flours.
 Your gluten free flour mix of choice should include a crumbly flour (2 is better) and a small amount of one or two binding flours.

-Of course, you can buy an all purpose gluten free flour mix from the store, but the flour will be essentially nutritionless (except for these gluten free flour mixes that have no added starch).
+Of course, you can buy an all purpose gluten free flour mix from the store, but the flour will be essentially nutritionless (except for this healthy gluten free flour mix with no added starch).
 It is always best to grind fresh and blend gluten free flour yourself as much as possible just the same as if you were using wheat.
 Here is an overview of the many choices available to you.

 Crumbly Gluten Free Flours